Home Learning for each age phase to keep learning alive:

 The teaching of Religious Education is statutory in all schools.
 It is taught as a subject outside the National Curriculum but follows the Cornwall Agreed Syllabus.

-We recognize the importance of English and maths teaching in order to open up other areas of the curriculum and therefore a large emphasis is placed on these areas.
+We recognise the importance of English and maths teaching in order to open up other areas of the curriculum and therefore a large emphasis is placed on these areas.
 In addition to regular maths and English sessions, teachers try to make as many cross-curricular links as possible in order to use these skills in a range of contexts.
-The KS1 Phonics scheme is Jolly Phonics supported by Letters and Sounds resources.
-Both the KS1 and KS2 reading schemes incorporate the phonetically decodable books of Rigby, supported by Oxford Reading Tree, StoryWorlds and Collins Big Cat.
+In KS1 we use Read Write Inc as our chosen phonics and reading scheme.
+Children read a variety of books which are phonetically decodable and specifically matched to their ability.

 The planning of the curriculum is based around a rolling programme to ensure coverage of selected topics by all children who progress through the school.
 Planning takes the form of a topic-based approach and where appropriate, teachers link subjects to provide an engaging and inspiring curriculum.
 Whilst the core subjects are taught on a regular basis the foundation subjects may sometimes be taught as blocks of work over a matter of weeks.
 This programme is regularly reviewed to ensure it meets new directives or to make necessary improvements to the existing programme of work.

 We seek to create opportunities for children to experience and excel in a range of activities that enhance and extend the National Curriculum.
 Children have opportunities both inside and outside the classroom, for example themed days, residential trips, gifted and talented workshops, a variety of sporting events, visiting speakers and much more.
 We also have excellent after school clubs.